gdsc-uba/DSC-UBa-members-interests/interests.md

 * Role model: ....

 Member Id: 6
-* Favourite Programming Language: python/kotlin
+Programming Language: python/kotlin
 * Track of interest: machine learning, app development
 * Favourite quote:  you know the true meaning of peace only if you have been through the war
 * Author of quote: kosovar
 * Role model: Elon Musk.

+Member Id: 1
+* Favourite Programming Language: PHP
+* Track of interest: Web Development(front end/back end)
+* Favourite quote: What we think, we become
+* Author of quote: Buddha
+* Role model: Olivia Kouanda